 Miners Trail: self guided.

 |Photography:||allowed, camera attachments such as extra lenses or tripods/selfie sticks not allowed.|

 Cave and Mine Adventures, 15701 Pioneer Volcano Road, Volcano, CA 95689, Tel: +1-209-736-2708, Tel: +1-866-762-2837.

 Reservations, Tel: 888-488-1960.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Black Chasm is famous for extremely big calcite crystalls called dogtooth spars.
+The Black Chasm is famous for huge calcite crystals called dogtooth spars.
 It also has helictites. and other rare speleothems, which make the cave visit very impressive.
 This is the youngest of several show caves in area.

-The cave ist at the moment in a process of further development.
-The administration plans to open a second tour, the Rapunzel Tour.
-It will lead down to the cave lakes which are 25 m deeper on a staircase from the Colossal Room.
-The tour is named after Rapunzel's Hair, a group of impressive, twined rope-like roots from an oak tree far above at the surface.
-This will be the end of this tour.
-However, the works have not yet started and as far as we know there is no schedule so far.
+When we last reviewed the site in their website stated that they planned to open a second tour, the Rapunzel Tour.
+It will lead down to the cave lake which is 25 m deeper on a staircase from the Colossal Room.
+The tour was named after Rapunzel's Hair, a group of impressive, twined rope-like roots from an oak tree far above at the surface.
+However, the works have never started and as far as we know the plan was cancelled.

 Beneath the underground tour there is a trail on the surface called the Miners Trail.
 During the Gold Rush, Hydraulic mining was used extensively and millions of tons of top-soil were washed away into Sutter Creek and beyond.
 The landscape is dominated by convoluted marble monoliths uncovered by the water.
 But due to the ecologically fragile nature of the area the trail is closed several times throughout the year.
 If you plan to walk the trail you should talk to the naturalist at the visitor center for directions.